vaidashi/career-development-curriculum/module_three/README.md

 * [Turing Alumni portfolio](https://www.turing.io/alumni)
 * Gear Up-related reflections

 Gear Up Reflections will go in your end-of-module portfolio.
-During the portfolio review, you'll present your Turing portfolio and updated resume to your instructors.
+During the portfolio review, you'll also present your Turing portfolio and updated resume to your instructors.

 ### Gear Up Sessions